seanox/xml-micro-exchange-php/manual/getting-started.md

 In the context of the XML-Micro-Exchange, the regulars' table is an XML file called Storage.
-Each storage has a 1 - 64 character name consisting only of numbers and letters.
+Each storage has a 1 - 64 characters long and consists only of numbers, upper/lower case letters and underscore.
 Optionally there is a name for the root element, as default `data` is used.
 Which are the two secrets a regulars' table can have.

 ## Place and Address